AlexandruBreahna/fcptestwebsite/README.md

 # Vehicle Selector

 A JavaScript component that creates an interactive, step-by-step vehicle configuration wizard.
-Users can select their vehicle details through an intuitive interface with autocomplete dropdowns and smooth transitions.
+Users can select their vehicle details through an intuitive interface with autocomplete dropdowns, smooth transitions, and smart action buttons.

 ## Features